carlobortolan/ICM25/README.md

 40. Explain the approach of Chen, Roll and Ross (1986) to capture systematic forces that influence asset returns.
     > _Idea: Systematic forces that influence returns are those that change discount factors (`rf`) and expected cash flows (`E(C)`) in the dividend discount model `P=E(C)/rf`_

+## Problems and questions 41-50 [28 min]
+41. Name three macroeconomic state variables applied in the study of Chen, Roll and Ross (1986).
     > - a. _Industrial production: Monthly growth rate industrial production (MP), Yearly growth rate in industrial production (YP)_
     > - b. _Inflation: Unanticipated inflation (UI), Change in expected inflation (DEI)_
     > - c. _Risk premium: Unanticipated change in the risk premium (Baa and under return minus long-term government bond return) (UPR)_